Lydia Ko struggles on day two of first major

 To fight back into contention, Ko will need to start by fixing her driving off the tee, which plagued her second day.

-She only managed to hit five out of 14 fairways in her second round, and also didn't have the best time with her putter.
+She only managed to hit five out of 14 fairways and also didn't have the best time with her putter.

-Ko sits in a tie for 16th, six shots behind Japan's Hinako Shubuno, with several players still yet to tee off.
+Ko sits in a tie for 16th at three-under, six shots behind Japan's Hinako Shubuno, with several players still yet to tee off.

 American Annie Park and defending champion Patty Tavatanakit of Thailand are in a tie for second at eight under.